Electoral Districts and the Vote

 Citizens on the island of Newfoundland won the right to vote and run for political office in 1832, when Britain conceded to a local reform movement and granted the colony representative government.
 A general election took place in November of that year, allowing eligible residents to cast their ballots for the first time in the colony's history.
 The right to vote gave citizens greater say in the setting of public policy and more political power that ever before.
 Prior to 1832, all Newfoundland government officials had been appointed by the British crown and therefore were not formally answerable to the local public.

-Artist unknown.
+J. W. Watts, artist.
 From D.W.
 Prowse, A History of Newfoundland from the English, Colonial, and Foreign Records, 2nd edition (London: Eyre and Spottiswoode, 1896) 458.
 Print.

 Britain granted Newfoundland universal manhood suffrage, which was the most inclusive franchise in its colonial empire.
 Members of the public were eligible to vote if they were male British subjects, at least 21 years old, and had lived in the colony as tenants or property owners for at least one full year before the election took place.
 Citizens could run for political office if they met the same requirements and had lived in the colony for a two-year period immediately preceding the election.